Female Sterilization Reversals Information Leaflet

 4. Damage to other internal organs theoretically can occur but is exceptionally unlikely unless you have had previous surgery or infections in your abdomen.

 5. Clots in the legs and or lungs is a risk for all operations, to minimise this risk you will have a risk assessment undertaken prior to surgery and this will highlight which risk category you are in and appropriate treatment will be given.
-For most this will be to wear special anti-embolus stocking and the use of flow-tron boots (which massage your legs) in theatre.
+For most this will be to wear special anti-embolus stocking and the use of flow-tron boots (which massage your legs) in theatre or having blood thinning injections for a few days following the operation.

 Success Rates– The success rates of the operation can be looked at in several ways and is dependent on several factors, including;